PermanentOrg/sftp-service/docs/collisions.md

 **Notes:**

-* A proposal was made to use the actual filesystem convention for handling name collisions which is  “space, parentheses open, number, parentheses close”  for example (2232)
-* A proposal was made to use the **recordId or FolderId **within the parenthesis instead of just natural incrementation.
-This would make downloadName collisions impossible and checking for available names unnecessary.
-* A proposal was made to not even store **downloadName **in the database since all the parameters that make it up are unique and already available.
-Instead they would be calculated as needed.
-[There would be a good case to store it though to make operations faster]
 * Name collisions should be checked across record and folder tables
 * [Extensions in folder names matter](https://apple.stackexchange.com/questions/123001/renamed-folder-becomes-a-file-with-an-extension) and should be handled :
 * Case sensitivity is taken into account. `Myfile` and `myFile` are different for example.
 That is useful to [ensure complete syncs](https://rclone.org/overview/#case-insensitive).